iridiumcao/iridiumcao.github.io/maths/gh_math_formula.md

-# How to Display Maths Formula in GitHub Pages
+# How to Display Math Formulas in GitHub Pages

-I have encountered a problem that the maths formula cannot display when the site published, although the formula can display while editing as markdown.
+If you have encountered a problem where the math formulas do not display when your site is published, despite being visible while editing in markdown, you can follow these steps to fix it.

-I input:
+First, input the following math formulas in plaintext:

 ```plaintext
 $$ P(A\cup B)=P(A)+P(B)-P(A\cap B) $$